akhavr/johngalt/p2p.content.md

 necessary storage and data transfer primitives and you're free to choose the implementation language and libraries.

-The code could be easilty server directly from IPFS and executed on remote servers over IPFS.
+The code could be easilty served directly from IPFS and executed on remote servers over IPFS.

 ### App Store (not TM :)